 IRS Form 5498 Instructions

-If you have an IRA (individual retirement arrangement), you should know about IRS Form 5498—IRA Contribution Information.
-Form 5498 outlines any transaction in which money transferred into an IRA for the previous year.
-It’s issued by your broker or financial institution which oversees your IRA.
+If you have an IRA, you should know about IRS Form 5498, IRA Contribution Information.
+This tax form, issued by your broker or financial institution, outlines any transaction in which money transferred into an IRA for the previous year.

 This article will go over IRS Form 5498 so you can better understand how it can help with your tax planning.
 Specifically, we’ll go over: